-Vulnerable House Dems amass cash, adding to GOP challenge
+In early fundraising surge, vulnerable House Dems bank cash

 WASHINGTON (AP) — The Republican pathway for recapturing House control in next year’s election charges straight through the districts of the most vulnerable Democratic incumbents, especially freshmen.
 Judging from early but formidable cash advantages those lawmakers have amassed, ousting them won’t be easy.

 Each of the 62 freshmen House Democrats has raised more money than their top opponent.
-The same is true for all 31 Democrats from districts President Donald Trump had won in 2016, and all 39 Democrats who snatched Republican-held seats last November.
+The same is true for all 31 Democrats from districts President Donald Trump had won in 2016 and for all 39 Democrats who snatched Republican-held seats last November.

 In nearly all cases it’s not even close.
 While there’s overlap among the categories, most of these Democrats’ war chests are multiples of what their leading challengers have garnered.
-That’s testament to the historic ability of both parties’ incumbents to attract contributions and Democrats’ strategy of aggressively collecting money quickly to seize on the anti-Trump enthusiasm that fueled their House takeover last year .
+That’s testament to the historic ability of both parties’ incumbents to attract contributions and Democrats’ strategy of aggressively collecting money quickly in hopes of scaring off potential challengers and seizing on the anti-Trump enthusiasm that fueled their House takeover last year .

-“The more you can raise early on, the more you’re going to be able to solidify your seat and show that it’s not worth investments on behalf of Republicans” by GOP donors, said freshman Rep. Katie Hill, D-Calif.
+“You don’t want to put money in a race where somebody’s doing that well,” said freshman Rep. Katie Hill, D-Calif., describing the view GOP donors could take when confronted with Democrats who’ve raised lots of money.
+“That means to me we can solidify our races early, especially if the polling stays solid.”

 Hill has raised $1.3 million so far this year, more than triple the combined contributions reported by her four would-be Republican challengers.
 She was elected last year in a Southern California district Republicans had held since 1993.